anasbinmukim/booking-review-crack/application/helpers/crack/wp-content/plugins/starfish-reviews/readme.txt

 == Changelog ==

+= 1.7.1 – 2018-10-11 =
+* Fixes
+  * Changed how the plugin parses domains for the destinations chart to better accommodate various subdomains.

 = 1.7 – 2018-09-08 =
 * Enhancements
     * Added column on Funnels list page to indicate whether funnels are single or multi destination for easy reference.